 The morning went smoothly, I got up with enough time to get ready, eat some food and head over to the Nordic Loop.
 The parking lot was buzzing with people and energy.
 I chatted with some friends here and there and headed to the start line.
 Jason found me and we chatted a bit.

 The race started and people flew off the line as usual.
 I had a hard time controlling pace and hiking the hills because I was running with a group.
 I had a lot of fun chatting with Jason and the group we were running with.
-Among the group was a guy in a tri suit and kinvara 3s which isn’t the usual trail running attire.
+One guy wore a tri suit and kinvara 3s which isn’t the usual trail running attire.
 We had fun chatting about silly things and having a good time.

 In the back of my head I kept thinking things like…